nplrkn/alsoran/README.md

 ## Integration tests and Redis

-`cargo test` runs the integration test suite.
-For this test suite to pass fully, you need to have `redis-server` in your path.
+`cargo test` runs the integration test suite, minus the live Redis test.

+To also run the live Redis test, run `cargo test -- --include-ignore`.
+For this to pass, you need to have `redis-server` in your path.
 Get Redis here: https://redis.io/docs/getting-started/.

 ## Up next

--  E1 and sample userplane.
 -  Scale out of control plane.

 ## Contributing